-MdS 2014 Kit: What worked and what didn’t
+MdS Kit: What did and didn’t work

 The other thing was that I tried everything out/on.
 I didn’t buy anything online.
 The one big unknown was the multi-day aspect and how my equipment would be over the whole week, with me getting progressively more tired.
 I soon found out…..